Celia0322/E-commerce-platform/1_Definition_and_Planning.md

 - **User Authentication** – For users to log in or sign up.

 ### Technical Design
-- **Frontend** – React (provides an interactive and responsive user interface).
-  - **Components**: Header, Product List, Product Card, Cart, Checkout Form, Login/Signup Form.
-  - **State Management**: Use React Context or Redux for managing cart data and user authentication.
+- **Frontend** – Built with React, using components for each section (Home, Products, Cart, Checkout, Account).

-- **Backend** – Node.js with Express (handles server-side logic and API endpoints).
+- **Backend** – Built with Node.js and Express to handle API requests.
   - **API Endpoints**:
     - **GET /products** – Fetch product data.
     - **POST /cart** – Add items to the cart.